SPinti-Software/highlightjs-cpcdos/README.md

 </script>
 ```

-Depending on the layout of your website or application, the specified paths in the code snippet may be different.
+Depending on the layout of your website or application, the specified paths in the above code block may be different.
-Refer to the [`highlight.js` documentation](https://highlightjs.org/usage/) for more details on how to use the library.
+Refer to the [`highlight.js` documentation](https://highlightjs.org/usage/) for more details on how to use this library.

 ### Website